devbisme/skidl/docs/index.md

 p = Part.get('AS6C1616')  # Find all parts with this part name.
 ```

-If a net or bus is found with the exact name that was given, then that SKiDL
-object is returned (no wild-card searches using regular expressions are allowed).
+If a net or bus with the exact name is found (no wild-card searches using regular expressions are allowed),
+then that SKiDL object is returned.
-If the search is unsuccessful, `None` is returned.
+Otherwise, `None` is returned.

 For parts, the search is performed using string matching on part names,
 references (e.g., `R4`), and aliases.
 In addition, regular expression matching is used to search within the
 part descriptions, so you could search for all parts with "ram" in their description.

-There may be other times when you want to access a particular bus or net and,
+If you want to access a particular bus or net and
-if it doesn't exist, then create it (this is not possible with parts).
+create it if it doesn't already exist, then use the `fetch()` class method:
-The `fetch()` class method is used for this:

 ```py
 n = Net.fetch('Fred')  # Find the existing Net object named 'Fred' or create it if not found.